Gustavo-Macedo1/Hackathon-LLama-Impact/README.md

 The project aims to create a low-cost, AI-powered dashboard that analyzes students' academic performance, school records, and teachers' feedback.
 It addresses challenges in tracking student development and identifying cognitive issues early.
 Using a multi-agent system based on Llama 3.1, the solution enhances communication between schools, families, and professionals, providing updated information for diagnostic assessments.

-Key features: ✅ Easy-to-understand dashboard with academic insights.
-✅ AI guidance for professionals on handling specific cases.
-✅ Detection of potential learning or cognitive disorders with alerts for specialists.

 </div>

 <br>